How Do I Calculate… Cost per Call?

 Total Loaded Cost Call Volume CPC

-Month 1 £304,00 95,000 £3.20
+Month 1 £304,000 £95,000 £3.20

-Month 2 £320,000 114,000 £2.80
+Month 2 £320,000 £114,000 £2.80

-Month 3 £320,000 100,000 £3.20
+Month 3 £324,000 £100,000 £3.20

 In this example, total cost rises between Month 1 and Month 2, but because call volume also rises, the CPC goes down instead of up.
+Then between Month 2 and Month 3 call volume declines, but now the total cost is steady, so CPC increases again.

-How to Calculate Cost Per Call
+How to Calculate Cost per Call

 The fundamental calculation for CPC isn’t complex.
 You take the fully loaded cost of your contact centre for a given period and divide that between the number of contacts in the same period.

-The difficulty is that this data won’t necessarily be at your fingertips.
 You’ll need to find the right people within your business to provide costs for the following:

 • Wages, national insurance (in the UK) benefits and bonuses

-• HR and recruiting
+• Management, HR and recruiting

-• Building costs, maintenance and power
+• Building costs, maintenance, power and Rent

-• Software licensing
+• Software licensing and Hardware rental

 • Overheads